Qlik-PE/ImmersionDay/content/Lab/index.en.md

 # Resources

-### Thanks for taking the Qlik Replicate Lab for a spin.
+### Thanks for taking the QCDI Lab for a spin.
 Assuming you followed all the steps and completed the exercises, we are confident that you will have found the experience to be a good one and that our focus on ease of use was evident

 ### The product documentation and help can be found at

-[Qlik Replicate Online
+[QCDI Online
-Guide](https://help.qlik.com/en-US/replicate/November2020-SR1/Content/Replicate/Main/Introduction/Home.htm) - Online Help Guide for Qlik Replicate
+Guide](https://help.qlik.com/en-US/replicate/November2020-SR1/Content/Replicate/Main/Introduction/Home.htm) - Online Help Guide for QCDI

+[QCDI Offline User
-[Qlik Replicate Offline User Guide](https://qlik-aws-sap.netlify.app/files/Qlik_Replicate_User_Guide.pdf) -PDF Help Guide for Qlik Replicate
+Guide](https://qlik-aws-sap.netlify.app/files/Qlik_Replicate_User_Guide.pdf) -PDF Help Guide for QCDI

-[Qlik Community](https://community.qlik.com/) - Community page for Qlik Replicate
+[Qlik Community](https://community.qlik.com/) - Community page for QCDI

 ### About the Sample Data